 Battle for Mosul

-The operation, launched today, will mark only the start of a battle that is likely to be the most difficult and complex yet in the war against ISIL.
+The launch of the operation is expected to be announced soon, but it will mark only the start of a battle that is likely to be the most difficult and complex yet in the war against ISIL.

-Iraqi aircraft dropped "tens of thousands" of leaflets, some bearing safety instructions for Mosul residents, before the operation, the military said.
+Iraqi aircraft dropped "tens of thousands" of leaflets, some bearing safety instructions for Mosul residents, ahead of the operation, the military said.

 Iraq has dropped leaflets over Mosul before, and has also done so as part of operations to retake other cities seized by ISIL in 2014 and 2015.